samfin/catch-rate-calculator/README.md

 File > Import > Existing Projects into Workspace.

-Click on Main.Java and then Run as Java Application.
+Click on Main.java and then Run as Java Application.

 Hopefully it works.
 It probably won't.